mbrucher/AudioTK/doc/source/documentation.rst

 * **LinkwitzRileyFilter** is an implementation of filters (low pass and high pass second orders) that can be summed together for a flat response
 * **RobertBristowJohnsonFilter** is an implementation of RBJ second order filters
 * **SecondOrderFilter** is an implementation of second order filters
+* **SecondOrderSVFFilter** is an implementation of second order SVF filters from cytomic

 * **SD1ToneFilter** is an implementation of the Boss SD1 pedal tone section
 * **ToneStackFilter** is an implementation of a tone stack section found in several guitar amplifiers